The Science of Satellite Signal Acquisition: How ACUs Ensure Connections

 • Refines the antenna position so that it stays locked on the optimal point before switching to active tracking mode.

-Without this crucial step, the antenna might acquire the satellite at a suboptimal alignment, leading to degraded signal quality over time.
+Without this crucial step, the antenna might acquire the satellite at a suboptimal alignment, leading to degraded signal quality over time across satellite communication systems.

 4: Overcoming Common Acquisition Challenges